Why the UK driver shortage is an international problem, and how new technology can fix it

 Given the impact of the current crises on the UK’s economic outlook, the question becomes: is this driver shortage a problem specific to the UK or not?

-Even though the British crisis likely relates to several factors, the fact of the matter is that the UK is short around 100,000 drivers.
+Even though the British crisis likely relates to several factors, the fact of the matter is that the UK is short around 100,000 drivers according to Reuters.

 In contrast to what some of the recent news-reports might suggest, the driver shortage is a problem that spans across many European countries.
 In a report from Transport Intelligence published in August this year, Poland is estimated to have a driver shortage of over 120,000 drivers, Germany between 45,000 – 60,000 drivers and France 43,000 drivers to mention a few examples.

 The driver shortage, however, is neither a problem specific to the UK nor other European countries.
-Across the pond – in the US – the shortage in 2019 was estimated to be 60,000 drivers, and is forecasted to reach 100,000 drivers by 2023.
+Across the pond – in the US – the shortage in 2019 was estimated to be 60,000 drivers, and is forecasted to reach 100,000 drivers according to Bloomberg by 2023.

 Adding to the gloomy outlook, a recent report from the International Road Transport Union (IRU) forecasted driver shortages reaching 18 percent in Mexico, 20 percent in Turkey, and 24 percent in Russia in 2021.
 One of the few countries able to find drivers is China where the estimate reached the relatively undramatic figure of 3 percent.